nus-cs2103-AY2223S2/ip/docs/README.md

         ```
         java -jar Mr.Bear.jar -cli
 		```
-5. You should expect to see a Graphical User Interface(GUI) appear in a few second
+5. You should expect the Graphical User Interface (GUI) to appear in a matter of seconds.
 6. You should expect to see a window as shown below:

 ![welcome](welcome.png)

-7. Once the application is running, type the help command to view a list of available commands and learn what tasks the chatbot can assist with.
+7. When the application is running, enter the "help" command to view a list of available commands and learn the tasks that the chatbot can help with.
 ```
 help
 ````